JayWechsler21/mycode/README.md

 # mycode
-learning to track my code
+learning to track my code.
+Wanting to learn how to version control prokects with git.
 # mycode (Project Title)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?